 One thing I did not expect while staying here so long was that I would be in love with so many different Vietnamese drinks!
-Like I knew I’d be chuckin’ back a cà phê sữa đá more times than is healthy, but I didn’t expect to find some many delicious drinks I’ll definitely miss when I’m gone!
+Like I knew I’d be chuckin’ back a cà phê sữa đá more times than is healthy, but I didn’t expect to find so many delicious drinks that I crave even now!
 Variations on coffee, tea, smoothies… I’m not even getting into the very specific places where I liked very specific drinks (hello, lemonade from Anantara Quy Nhon)!

 I’ve had a good year+ to try all sorts of these delicious beverages, so I thought I’d share a list for you guys to have on hand when you visit.
 Before I dive in, here are some general words to know so you know what to expect:

 - cà phê – coffee (easy) (kah – fae)

 - sữa – milk (seua), technically sữa đặc is used for condensed milk, but often drinks with condensed milk with just use “sữa”

 - nóng – hot (nohm)